krachdd/hoomd-sph3/README.md

 - standardized input files for parameter input
 - write standardized tests at least for the essentials
 - dpe particle data array to 3 seperate ones
+- check if bcast_double function is working correctly

 ### Fundamental Errors in old Code
 - fictitious pressure computation, specifically the hydrostatic contribution.
 See Adami2012!
 - Velocity Verlet not correct implemented
 - Density dependent on discretisation/ this might be kernel related
+- no communication of the Smoothing length whatsoever

 ## Keep in Mind
 - How to access information rank specific vs global